 While planning our Italian tour and having to decide what to eliminate from the itinerary, Pompeii was never an option.
 The Amalfi Coast, Pompeii and Paestum survived the cut.
 The beautiful Cinque Terre had to be saved for a future trip.
 So it was with extreme anticipation on Sunday, October 10 we had our final breakfast under the citrus trees in the sunny Il Roseto B&B garden, said goodbyes, and started the walk to the train station to catch the Circumvesuviana to the Pompeii Scavi station.

 Maybe the protest was over, I don’t know.
 But, the delay left us with very little time in Pompeii.
 We dashed around like chickens with our heads chopped off, weaving around slow moving tour groups.
-Pompeii was so beautiful, somber, and interesting – and one place where a guide could have made a world of difference.
-There was much more to see, but we were out of time, we had to leave in order to return to the Tourist office by 1:15 but we were lost in Pompeii and didn’t know in which direction was the exit.
+Pompeii was so beautiful, somber, and interesting – and a place where a guide could have made the world of difference.
+There was much more to see, but we were out of time, we had to leave in order to return to the Tourist Office by 1:15.
+Unfortunately, we were lost in Pompeii and didn’t know in which direction was the exit.
 We asked an employee for directions, and he turned out to be another angel, personally escorting us to the exit, detouring once so he could show us something really spectacular!
-Once outside the gate, my husband ran ahead to the Tourist office, in order to not keep Sr. Falanga waiting.
+Once outside the gate, my husband ran ahead to the Tourist office, in order to not keep Signor Falanga waiting.

 Breathing a sigh of relief, we boarded the now-10-minute late 1:25 p.m. train to Paestum.

 The day was only half over – how much additional adventure could we squeeze into one day?

 As it turns out – plenty!
 Next: Greek Temples Found in Forest